 All children must be fully toilet trained to attend any EDS programming.

 Drop in between 8:30 A.M. – 12:00 P.M. and take a tour of our Walton Way campus.
 Ask questions, explore classrooms, and experience the energy of the school day at EDS!

-Every other month, we offer “Panther Playdates” with seasonal themes for children ages 2-5 who are not currently enrolled at EDS.
+Every other month, we offer “Panther Playdates” with seasonal themes for children ages 3-6 who are not currently enrolled at EDS.
 These child and parent playdates offer an opportunity for hands-on fun with our esteemed faculty members in their classrooms.
-Follow us on Instagram or Facebook for updated information on each Playdate and to RSVP.
+Follow us on Instagram or Facebook for updated information.

 Are there resources available to make EDS more affordable?

 EDS offers numerous merit and need-based financial assistance programs.
 Through the support of the church, donors, our endowment, the Georgia GOAL program, scholarships, and traditional financial aid, we are much more affordable than you might imagine.
 Try our Tuition Estimator tool to see how your family may qualify for our various financial aid programs.
 One in four students receives tuition assistance and we offer monthly payment plan options to accommodate our parents.

 How old does my child need to be to attend EDS?

 A child will qualify for our Panther Cubs (Young Threes) program if they will turn 3 years old by December 31 of that school year.
 All children attending EDS must be fully toilet trained to participate in any of our programs.

 What parent volunteer opportunities are available at EDS?

 The EDS Parent Association offers a wide variety of opportunities for parent involvement.
 Parent involvement is vital to the success of our school.
 Opportunities include room parent, Fall Festival, Book Fair, Family Supper Night, and many more.
 We are establishing a formal program for classroom volunteers.